gitstua/gh-assessment/README.md

 The questions for the survey are based on a [list](https://gist.github.com/gitstua/0bd15c1c6e87e947010906bacc749376) I put together for a customer using GitHub Enterprise Cloud EMU to consider to improve security and management.

+### A GitHub Actions Assessment
+A demo of the content provided by @yuhattor is located at [stuarteggerton.com/gh-assessment/?assessment=actions](https://stuarteggerton.com/gh-assessment/?assessment=actions)

 ### Quiz on GitHub Foundations
 A quiz for foundational knowledge about GitHub is available at [stuarteggerton.com/gh-assessment/?assessment=quiz-foundations](https://stuarteggerton.com/gh-assessment/?assessment=quiz-foundations)